quark-engine/quark-engine/docs/source/quark_script.rst

 Let's use this `APK <https://github.com/OWASP/MASTG-Hacking-Playground>`_ and the above APIs to show how Quark script find this vulnerability.

 First, we design a detection rule ``configureJsExecution.json`` to spot on behavior using method ``setJavascriptEnabled``.
-Then, we use API ``methodInstance.isArgumentTrue`` to check if it enables JavaScript execution on websites.
+Then, we use API ``methodInstance.getArguments`` to check if it enables JavaScript execution on websites.
 Finally, we look for calls to method ``addJavaScriptInterface`` in the caller method.
 If **yes**, the APK exposes methods or functions to websites.
 That causes CWE-749 vulnerability.

 Quark Script CWE-749.py
 =======================